nbarkhina/TetrisJS/README.md

 # Tetris JS
 This is the classic game of Tetris written in pure HTML (No Canvas 2D Controls).
-It simply uses HTML Tables and JQuery for rendering, and is surprisingly pretty fast.
+It simply uses HTML Tables and jQuery for rendering, and is surprisingly pretty fast.
+I know there's a lot of these out on the web but I wanted to create something that looked minimalistic yet elegant with excellent controls and compatibility.

 Wide browser support on both desktop and mobile devices.
+It is fully responsive and on larger screens it shows more information like the next piece.
 I spent quite a bit of time tweaking the touch controls to make it feel smooth and responsive on any smartphone.
-I used the following styles to extend the touch surface on the entire screen:
+I used the following styles to extend the touch surface to the entire screen:

 ```css
 body, html {